Exponentiation: Failure of power and logarithm identities

 which is a true identity between multivalued functions.

 Irrationality and transcendence

 If b is a positive real algebraic number, and x is a rational number, then b^{x} is an algebraic number.
 This results from the theory of algebraic extensions.
 This remains true if b is any algebraic number, in which case, all values of b^{x} (as a multivalued function) are algebraic.
-If x is irrational (that is, not rational), and both b and x are algebraic, Gelfond–Schneider theorem asserts that all values of b^{x} are transcendental (that is, not algebraic), except if b equals 0 or 1.
+If x is irrational (that is, not rational), and both b and x are algebraic, the Gelfond–Schneider theorem asserts that all values of b^{x} are transcendental (that is, not algebraic), except if b equals 0 or 1.

 In other words, if x is irrational and $b\not\in \{0,1\},$ then at least one of b, x and b^{x} is transcendental.

 Integer powers in algebra

 The definition of exponentiation with positive integer exponents as repeated multiplication may apply to any associative operation denoted as a multiplication.
 The definition of x^{0} requires further the existence of a multiplicative identity.